jrmidkiff/Must-Remember/README.md

     "(no quotation marks, ending slashes '\', or file extensions)." & _ Chr(13) & Chr(13) & _
         "The tables BOY, EOY, Hires, Promos, Terms, and Applicants must not already be defined in your database.
 If they are," & _
-        " the import process will append the data to the pre-existing table."
+        " the import process will append the data to the pre-existing table." & _ Chr(13) & Chr(13) & _
+        "Keeping the excel file open will make copying field names into the module easier."
     Title = "Open Client Data"
     File_Location = InputBox(Message, Title)